 Looking for the best induction hob?
-Brave soul: induction hobs are a scary concept, as they cook with magnets rather than direct heat.
-Even so, it's a concept that people have got behind.
-Induction hobs have revolutionised home cooking in the last 10 years, signalling the death knell of old-style electric, and eating into the dominance of gas.
-As gas prices rise it'll increasingly struggle to compete with the energy efficiency of the best induction hobs.
-They're so damn easy to clean, too.
+Their revolutionary method of cooking with magnets instead of direct heat has changed the game in the last 10 years or so, signalling the death knell of old-style electric, and eating into the dominance of gas.
+As gas prices rise, it'll increasingly struggle to compete with the energy efficiency of the best induction hobs.
+And they're so damn easy to clean, too.

 But where do you start when there are so many models of induction cooktop to choose from?
 Easy, you start right here because we’ve done all the homework for you and selected a stack of great induction hob models that don’t cost an arm and a leg…